florencemezino/i-am-florence/README.md

 #### Question 1 : Are the projects images displayed in the portfolio real projects ?

 Current projects displayed are fake projects in order to illustrate the features of the portfolio.
-It will be replaced at the end of the scholarship with Code Institute.
+It will be replaced at the end of the scholarship with Code Institute with real projects.

 #### Question 2 : Which framework has been used to develop this portfolio site project ?